andrescorrada/DEC-HAI-2022AIAuditChallenge/EvaluatingSamplesIsNotLearningDistributions.md

 have intelligent auditors?
 Can we not also have sensors and thermometers that tell us when the AI systems are malfunctioning?

-## The differences between evaluating finite samples and learning Distributions
+## The Differences Between Evaluating Finite Samples and Learning Distributions

 Developing more algebraic evaluators increases our ability to monitor AI Systems with different approaches.
-These are some of the advantages algebraic evaluators have over distribution dependent ones.
+These are some of the advantages algebraic evaluators have over distribution dependent ones:

 1. **Finite known space versus an unknown one** Evaluation is a simpler task than learning.
 One way that it is simpler is that all the necessary parameters are known beforehand.
 They exist in a finite dimensional evaluation space.
-As solutions are developed that can handle more complicated cases in that Finite space, they will be applicable in all future circumstances.
-The complete solutions of the Core Theorem illustrates that.
+As solutions are developed that can handle more complicated cases in that finite space, they will be applicable in all future circumstances.
+The complete solutions of the core theorem illustrates that.
 The evaluation is solved exactly in that case.
 No future estimation of its output will ever be needed in the future.
 2. **Algebraic evaluators alarm on their own failures** There is no universal evaluator.
 Nor perfect ones.
 They all will fail.
 Algebraic evaluators are